 Athena looked confused.
 Septimus inwardly felt the same way.
 He'd meant to snog the Ravenclaw that first day when he'd been so angry, but he hadn't been raised to treat girls badly, and had ended up chatting with her instead.
 For some odd reason, females liked to have a bloke listen to them without offering advice or telling them how to solve their problems.
 The first time a girl had said, "You're really sweet" he'd felt like she'd punched him in the stomach.
 Him?
 Sweet?
 Yeah, right.
 It had worked to his advantage to listen and be supportive, so he'd done it and now, when girls told him how nice he was, it only made him shrug.

-Instead of taking another dose, the redhead said bewilderedly, "You deliberately let everybody in school believe that you're trying to match Sirius Black's record.
+Instead of taking another dose, Athena said, "You deliberately let everybody in school believe that you're trying to match Sirius Black's record.
 You even got my best mate to meet you, knowing what people would think, what I'd think, why?"

 He dragged his hands through his hair, looking away while he admitted bitterly, "Because you said I could kiss every girl at school for all you cared."